Semester Teaching Opportunities

 Application Process

-The Office of Global Education is currently accepting applications from Georgetown faculty for the position of Faculty in Residence at Villa Le Balze Academic Year 2024-2025.
-The deadline to submit an application is January 15th, 2024.
+The Office of Global Education is currently accepting applications from Georgetown faculty for the position of Faculty in Residence at Georgetown in Florence: Villa Le Balze for the Academic Year 2025-2026.
+The deadline to apply is January 15th, 2025.
 Further information about eligibility requirements, as well as a complete list of application materials and instructions, is available below.

 Eligibility